Increased Head Circumference Overview

 Treatment depends on the cause of the increased head size.
 For example, for hydrocephalus, surgery may be needed to relieve the buildup of fluid inside the skull.

-Ghayda Mirzaa is a Medical Genetics specialist and a Pediatrics expert in Seattle, Washington.
-Mirzaa is rated as an Elite expert by MediFind in the treatment of Increased Head Circumference.
-She is also highly rated in 26 other conditions, according to our data.
+Ghayda Mirzaa is a Medical Genetics specialist and a Pediatrics provider in Seattle, Washington.
+Dr. Mirzaa is rated as an Elite provider by MediFind in the treatment of Increased Head Circumference.
 Her top areas of expertise are Increased Head Circumference, Cortical Dysplasia, Achalasia Microcephaly Syndrome, and Microcephaly.
-She is licensed to treat patients in Washington and Illinois.
-Mirzaa is currently accepting new patients.
+Dr. Mirzaa is currently accepting new patients.

-William Dobyns is a Neurologist and a Pediatrics expert in Chicago, Illinois.
-Dobyns has been practicing medicine for over 45 years and is rated as an Elite expert by MediFind in the treatment of Increased Head Circumference.
-He is also highly rated in 62 other conditions, according to our data.
-His top areas of expertise are Increased Head Circumference, Lissencephaly, Polymicrogyria, and Cortical Dysplasia.
-He is licensed to treat patients in Washington and Illinois.
-Dobyns is currently accepting new patients.
+William Dobyns is a Medical Genetics specialist and a Pediatrics provider in Chicago, Illinois.
+Dr. Dobyns is rated as an Elite provider by MediFind in the treatment of Increased Head Circumference.
+His top areas of expertise are Increased Head Circumference, Cortical Dysplasia, Cerebellar Hypoplasia, and Lissencephaly.
+Dr. Dobyns is currently accepting new patients.

 Summary: The purpose of this study is to determine cross-sectional and longitudinal medical, behavioral, and cognitive differences between PTEN ASD and other groups, as well as to identify cognitive, neural systems, and molecular biomarkers specific to PTEN ASD.
 In addition, this study will be creating and maintaining a biorepository and linked phenotypic database for PTEN ASD.

 Bamba V, Kelly A. Assessment of growth.
-In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
+In: Kliegman RM, St. Geme JW, Blum NJ, et al, eds.
 Nelson Textbook of Pediatrics.
-21st ed.
-Philadelphia, PA: Elsevier; 2020:chap 27.
+22nd ed.
+Philadelphia, PA: Elsevier; 2025:chap 27.

-Mitchell AL. Congenital abnormalities.
-Disorders in head shape and size.
-In: Martin RJ, Fanaroff AA, Walsh MC, eds.
+Mitchell AL. Congenital anomalies.
+In: Martin RJ, Fanaroff AA, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
-11th ed.
-Philadelphia, PA: Elsevier; 2020:chap 30.
+12th ed.
+Philadelphia, PA: Elsevier; 2025:chap 29.